Safet Sušić: Paris Saint-Germain

 In December 1982, Sušić joined Paris Saint-Germain, where he became a star on the European stage.
 During his first season with the club, Sušić helped PSG to win the 1982–83 Coupe de France, scoring three goals over two legs in the semi-final against Tours, and once in 3–2 victory over Nantes in the final.
+The same year, he was nominated for the Ballon d'Or.
 During the 1985–86 season, Sušić scored ten goals as the Parisiens won their first ever national league title.

 Overall, Sušić scored 85 goals and made a record 95 assists for PSG between 1982 and 1991.
 He is fifth in the club's all-time appearance list with 344 appearances, tied with Paul Le Guen.
 On 22 September 1984, in a 7–1 home drubbing of Bastia, he assisted on five of the side's goals.
 At 36, Sušić went to the second Paris-based club for a final year with Red Star.

 On 5 February 2010, France Football chose Sušić as the best player in the history of Paris Saint-Germain, ahead of players such as Carlos Bianchi, Mustapha Dahleb, Ronaldinho, George Weah, Joël Bats, Raí and Luis Fernández.